DiscordBM/DiscordBM/README.md

 ![Finding App ID](/images/bot_app_id.png)

 ## Warnings
-This libarary will try to follow the no-breaking-changes-in-minor-versions rule, with exceptions:
+This library will try to follow the no-breaking-changes-in-minor-versions rule, with exceptions:
 * If Discord has made some changes that need breaking changes in this library, but are not worth a major release and are rather small.
 * When adding enum cases.

-## Wishlist / Not Yet supported:
+## Wishlist / Not Yet Supported:
 * Better documentation
 * More tests (currently very little tests)
 * A snowflake type
 * Support more endpoints
 * Remove a few redundant structs
-* Attachements support (You can provide media links instead, for now, which is better anyway)
+* Attachments support (You can provide media links instead, for now, which is better anyway)
 * OAuth support
 * Full sharding support